Changing Perspective - Using Drones for Landscape Photography

 13. Check your firmware/software for updates before leaving the office.

-While selling fine art photo prints of my aerial images has been a little disappointing so far, the sales of these photos as stock has done pretty well.
+While selling fine art photo prints of my aerial images has been a little disappointing so far, the sales of these photos as stock have done pretty well.
 By the way, the green color of John Deere equipment is considered intellectual property and the licensing of images that include that equipment is a copyright violation.
 (I'm learning new stuff with this drone.)
 The drone is still fun to fly and any work we can do while having fun is a bonus.

 As an experiment last summer, I tried using the drone platform to shoot a panorama.
 With the 20 - 24mm lens equivalents of drone camera lenses, this proved to be a challenge for my stitching software.
 I generally overlapped images about 50% but learned that this approach would not make a great panorama from the air.
 I found I had to overlap images about 75% if there are details like roads and buildings to blend.
 If I don't do this, I end up with some really weird and unpleasant stitching failures of lines that should be straight.
 That said, some of these aerial panoramas are great!
 Give it a try.
 The panoramas have been my best-sellers as stock photography.